 The professional assessment judgements of teachers are expressed in terms of a child or young person's progress within and through levels.
 Most children are expected to have achieved the early level by the end of P1, first level by the end of P4, second level by the end of P7 and Third level by the end of S3.
-Many will achieve forth level by the end of S3.
+Many will achieve fourth level by the end of S3.

-All schools in South Ayrshire Council have been using standardised assessments, along with a range of other assessment information for several years, to monitor the progress of individual learners and support their learning.
-From August 2017, new national standardised assessments (SNSA) were introduced in all schools in Scotland.
+.
+From August 2017, new national standardised assessments (NSA) were introduced in all schools in Scotland.
 These assessments will provide an additional source of nationally consistent evidence for teachers to use when assessing children's progress.
 Schools across South Ayrshire use a wide range of assessments.

-Scottish National Standardised Assessments
+National Standardised Assessments